junaid-din/creating-the-uno-card-game-in-python-using-oop/README.md

-## Creation of the UNO game in Python using OOP
+## Creation of the UNO Card Game in Python using OOP

 This project implements a fully functional UNO card game for two players using Object-Oriented Programming (OOP) in Python within a Jupyter Notebook.
 The design emphasizes clean structure, encapsulation, inheritance, and other OOP principles, while simulating the core rules and mechanics of a traditional UNO game.
 The implementation includes support for house rules, persistent game state saving and robust validation.